 Bigger is not better when it comes to lifespan

-Although larger types of animals tend to live longer than smaller ones—elephants live longer than mice—within many species the bigger individuals have shorter life spans than their smaller counterparts, e.g. a Jack Russell has a much longer life than a St Bernard.
+Although larger types of animals tend to live longer than smaller ones – elephants live longer than mice – within many species the bigger individuals have shorter life spans than their smaller counterparts – a Jack Russell has a much longer life than a St Bernard.
 In humans, a recent study has shown that taller people are more prone to diseases including cancer.
 But biologists haven’t been able to fully explain why.

-The research team found that skeletally bigger house sparrows had shorter telomeres.
+The research, published in the Proceedings of the Royal Society Biological Sciences, found that skeletally bigger house sparrows had shorter telomeres.
 This relationship was maintained during a period when a selective breeding programme on the island resulted in the sparrows becoming even larger.
 In tandem, their telomeres became even shorter.

-Associate Professor in population ecology Thor Harald Ringsby at Norwegian University of Science and Technology who was running the fieldwork together with his colleagues in Norway said:
+Associate professor in population ecology Thor Harald Ringsby at Norwegian University of Science and Technology who was running the fieldwork together with his colleagues in Norway said: ‘The results from this study are very exciting and broad reaching.
+It is especially interesting that we obtained these results in a natural population.
+The reduction in telomere size that followed the increase in body size suggests one important mechanism that limits body size evolution in wild animal populations”

-The study, entitled ‘On being the right size: increased body size is associated with reduced telomere length under natural conditions’ is published in the Proceedings of the Royal Society B. The research was funded by the European Research Council and the Research Council of Norway.
+The study, entitled ‘On being the right size: increased body size is associated with reduced telomere length under natural conditions’ is published in the Proceedings of the Royal Society Biological Sciences journal.
+The research was funded by the European Research Council and the Research Council of Norway.